Death of a retired member

 Retirements on or after 1 April 1998 but before 1 April 2008

-If you die before your 75th birthday, and within five years of retirement, a death grant will be due.
+If you die within five years of retirement, a death grant will be due.
 This would be five times your pension (after giving up any pension for a tax free cash lump sum), less any pension already paid out to you at the date of death.

 Retirements on or after 1 April 2008 but before 1 April 2014

-If you die before your 75th birthday, and within ten years of retirement, a death grant is due.
+If you die within 10 years of receiving your pension, a death grant will be due.
 This would be ten times your pension (after giving up any pension for a tax free cash lump sum), less the amount of pension already paid out to you at the date of death.

 Retirements on or after 1 April 2014- post 2014 benefits only

-If you die before your 75th birthday, and within ten years of retirement, a death grant is due.
+If you die within ten years of retirement, a death grant is due.
 This would be ten times your pension (before giving up any pension for a tax free cash lump sum), less the amount of pension already paid out to you and less the amount of any tax-free cash lump sum you may have chosen to take by giving up some of the pension you built up after 31 March 2014, when you drew your pension at retirement.

 Retirement for a pensioner with benefits from 2008 and 2014 schemes